manubot/manubot/README.md

 git log $OLD_TAG..HEAD --format='%aN <%aE>' | sort --unique >> "release-notes/$TAG.md"
 ```

-After a commit with the above updates is part of `upstream:master`,
+After a commit with the above updates is part of `upstream:main`,
 for example after a PR is merged,
 use the [GitHub interface](https://github.com/manubot/manubot/releases/new) to create a release with the new "Tag version".
 Monitor [GitHub Actions](https://github.com/manubot/manubot/actions?query=workflow%3ARelease) and [PyPI](https://pypi.org/project/manubot/#history) for successful deployment of the release.